-a simple lighting setup for photographing the wedding formals
+A simple lighting setup for photographing the wedding formals

 When photographing the family portraits, you can really help yourself by nailing your lighting.
 Get it down.
 Then you can concentrate on getting the groups together, and concentrate on posing the groups.
 But your lighting works!
 Much less stress.

-the equipment you’ll need to light the wedding formals
+Suggested photo gear to light the wedding formals

-Two speedlights.
+Two Speedlights

 Here I used two Nikon SB-900 speedlights.
+They’ve been updated as the Nikon SB-910 Speedlight (affiliate).

-If you’re a Canon shooter, then the Canon 600EX-RT Speedlite (B&H) is a great choice.
+If you’re a Canon shooter, then the Canon 600EX-RT Speedlite (affiliate) is a great choice.
 But any speedlights would’ve worked.
 There are good reasons to use cheaper manual-only speedlights, but I prefer having only the top-end speedlights which offer the flexibility and features I need, such as TTL flash and high-speed flash sync.

 Radio triggers